This post highlights things to do, see, eat and drink in the beautiful town of Los Olivos, California (Santa Barbara County).

-For fine and funky home décor, olive oils, soaps, cosmetics, skin and hair product, kitchen utensils, cookbooks, jewelry, and gifts, visit Los Olivos General Store.
+For fine and funky home décor, olive oils, soaps, cosmetics, skin and hair products, kitchen utensils, cookbooks, jewelry, and gifts, visit Los Olivos General Store.
 Plus, everything on sale is made by local artisans or with local products.

 For gorgeous cards and stationery, visit Honey Paper.
 For clothes and accessories, Wildflower Women is a good option.

-Just a little bit outside of town (2450 Alamo Pintado Road), Global Gardens, a self-proclaimed farm stand, sells olive oil, balsamic vinegar, creams, soaps, lip balms and more.
+Just a little bit outside of town (2450 Alamo Pintado Road), Global Gardens, a self-proclaimed farm stand, sells olive oil, balsamic vinegar, creams, soaps, lip balms, and more.
 Not that far away (2480 Roblar Avenue), Clairmont Farms sells all things lavender.

 Explore Wine Country by Bike